 - Give the rule a title: "Airbnb Payouts" will work, but this is to your preference.

 Disclaimer: Just like any other recommendations we provide, please check with your accountant to make sure the correct bank rules and Xero settings apply to your specific business.
 The above Bank Rule settings are what we find to be the most common.

 Why should I use a Payment Clearing Account to make automatic payments to invoices?

 The reason we offer the option to apply payments automatically to a Payment Clearing Account is to make reconciliation entirely automatic and remove the extra step of matching each invoice to bank statement lines.
 Most users prefer this.
-You would no longer have to deal with manually matching or reconciling Airbnb reservations.
-Reconciliation would be automatic.

 That's totally fine, this is completely optional.
-If you decide not to have payments applied automatically to invoices, you would instead have to match your invoices to your banks statement lines manually on your own within QuickBooks.
+If you decide not to have payments applied automatically to invoices, you would instead have to match your invoices to your banks statement lines manually on your own within Xero.
 Once you feel comfortable with your setup, you can always make reconciliation automatic at a later time.